fmaussion/salem/README.rst

 Installation
 ------------

-Salem relies on several libraries (six, numpy, scipy, pyproj, pandas, and matplotlib).
+Salem relies on several libraries (six, numpy, scipy, pyproj, pandas, joblib and matplotlib).
 To get the full functionality you will also need xray, rasterio, pandas, geopandas and shapely.

 After installing those, a simple *pip install* should suffice::